ctsit/form_render_skip_logic/README.md

 ## TODO

-* Change scope of javascript variables and function names to prevent name collisions.
 * Refactor components common to all three hooks into a library.
 * Refactor all three hooks to read configuration data from a common, external, project-centered data source.
 * Add an Apache LICENSE file